lynnlangit/architects-who-code/Kata-2024/ADRs/ADR-3B-hardware.md

 # 3B / Hardware

-WIP determining production environment.
+Determining production environment.
 Will use to figure out minimum new hardware constraints/requirements

 Current estimation: Purchase new servers, appropriately sized, as shown in green areas on diagram below.
+*Notes: This is a conceptual hardware diagram, see diagram in `Server Rack` section for more detail.
+Also, due to updated requirements, we now plan to purchase wearable devices for nurses in addition to the hardware shown here*

 <img src="../images/hardware.png" width=800>

 ## Status:
-WIP
+Reviewed and updated given our decision to use RabbitMQ (rather than an in-memory NoSQL DB), MySQL and to build a number of custom Java services.

 ## Context:
 In order to deploy `MonitorMe` on premise meeting the performance, reliability and security requirements, we select, purchase and deploy a number of new servers to the production environment.

 ## Decision:
-- Database - deploy two, appropriately-sized servers to build a failover database cluster.
-Depending on final selection of database, it maybe be neccesary to add to third server (if Redis) at minimum.
-Load test and purchase appropirately sized fast disks to meet latency requirements.
+- Database - deploy two, appropriately-sized servers to build a failover RabbitMQ cluster.
+Plan to Load test and purchase appropirately sized fast disks to meet latency requirements.
 - Services - deploy two, appropriately-sized compute clusters.
 Use load balancers for HA.
 - Encryption - deploy lightweight KMS / CA solutions.
 Deploy root CA and issuing CA.  Consider adding redundancy for HA.